HSLdevcom/gtfsrt2hfp/README.md

 hfp.operatorId = 9999 #Operator ID which will be used in HFP messages
 ```

 Alternatively, environment variables can be used for configuration.
-See file
+See file `env.properties` in the resources folder.

 ## Versioning